DeutscheSoft/AWML/README.md

 ## Options

-The behavior of AWML widgets is completely controlled by their options.
+The behavior of AUX widgets is completely controlled by their options.

 There are two different ways to specify options for a widget.
 They can either be set inline using attributes or using the `awml-option` tag.